 After editing a module page on Blackboard, you may not see the change straight away in the page itself.
 If you ever had the issue where the changes you added aren’t appearing, try reloading the frame.
 What it does is essentially refresh the page and update your edits.
-This option is available across browsers but […]
+The Reload Frame option is available in […]

 July 4 — Changing the student role to ‘reader’ means that the student can still see the posts in the Discussion thread, but can not write any new posts.
 This will allow you to control how long students may contribute to the discussion, but also allow them to come back and view the discussion at a later time.

 July 4 — If you would like an easy way to stay up to date and informed on what is happening in your course, you can have custom notifications sent your email when you receive course messages, when there are new assignments to grade, and much more.

 Apr 6 — Providing a better course banner has been an ongoing goal for the ETS team for a number of years.
 Our recently developed iteration is based on feedback from instructors who had difficulties editing their course banner and opening up their course in the past.

 Apr 1 — Wondering how you can check your Connect course calendar outside of your course shell?
 This ETS tip walks you through how to export your Connect Calendar to your Google Calendar with just a few clicks!

 Mar 31 — Can’t see your student’s blog entries in a Connect blog?
 With just a few steps, you can easily view hidden student entries in a course blog!